kiankris/Globitek/README.md

   * [ ]  Required: Verify form inputs are not vulnerable to XSS attacks.
   * [ ]  Required: Verify query strings are not vulnerable to XSS attacks.

-The following advanced user stories are optional:
+The following optional user stories were also implemented:

 - [ ]  Bonus: On "public/staff/territories/show.php", display the name of the state.